jbrissier/gobring/readme.md

 # GoBring
-Gobring is a simple app to organize, to bring the gods from other places for yo your collages.
+Gobring is a simple app to organize the shopping for your colleags your collages.